hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 along which correlations between local values $\Psi$ are parametrically stronger.
 These strong, unidimensional correlations would be *persisting objects*.
-To get an arrow of time, entropy perhaps is the key, and one would need to get some sort of phase space by taking slices transverse to this one-dimensional defect, i.e. time slices of the persisting objects.
+To get an arrow of time, entropy perhaps is the key, and one could get phase space by taking slices transverse to this one-dimensional defect, i.e. time slices of the persisting objects.
 <!-- correlations are organized asymmetrically.-->